Amarok79/Amarok.Events/README.md

 source.Invoke(arg);
 ```

-Now, what happens if you raise an event and not at least a single event handler has been registered?
-In that case, the construction of a new event argument will be wasted CPU instructions and memory allocation, because **Invoke()** will immediately return.
+Now, what happens if you raise an event and not a single event handler has been registered?
+In that case, the construction of a new event argument will be wasted CPU instructions and memory allocation, because **Invoke()** will return immediately without doing anything with the supplied event argument.

 What if you want to prevent such wasteful instructions?

-Here you can use one of the provided overloads that accept a *value factory* for constructing the event argument.
+Well, you can use one of the provided overloads that accept a *value factory* for constructing the event argument.

 ```cs
 source.Invoke(() => {